Chevrolet C/K (third generation): R/V-Series (1987–1991)

 For the 1987 model year, GM renamed the C/K series as the R/V series.
-Largely intended to distinguish the C/K series from its GMT 400 successor (which would be produced alongside it), "R" was used for two-wheel drive and "V" for four-wheel drive; the nomenclature change was also applied to the vehicle identification number (VIN).
-The 1987 R/V models continued production at Janesville, St. Louis, and Flint; the new 1988 GMT400 trucks entered production December 8, 1986 at Pontiac East, Oshawa, and the new Fort Wayne plant.
+Largely intended to distinguish the C/K series from its GMT400 successor (which would be produced alongside it), "R" was used for two-wheel drive and "V" for four-wheel drive; the nomenclature change was also applied to the vehicle identification number (VIN).
+The 1987 R/V models continued production at Janesville, St. Louis, and Flint; the new 1988 GMT400 trucks entered production December 8, 1986, at Pontiac East, Oshawa, and the new Fort Wayne plant.

 For 1988, in a visible exterior change, the R/V trucks received a fender-mounted radio antenna, deleting the windshield-integrated design used since 1973.
-In a trim change, GMC dropped its previous four-Sierra trim levels with a SL/SLX/SLE nomenclature; Chevrolet replaced the Custom Deluxe base trim with the return of the Cheyenne trim.
-To reduce model overlap, the -ton R/V pickup was discontinued (to shift buyers to the all-new fourth-generation C/K).
+To reduce model overlap, regular cab pickups (except 1-ton 4×4 and chassis cab models) were discontinued (to shift buyers to the all-new fourth-generation C/K).

 For 1989, all R/V pickup trucks (and related SUVs) underwent their most visible facelift since 1981.
 While retaining the same fenders and hood from 1981 to 1988, the grille was redesigned for a nearly flush appearance, with much of the trim painted black.
-For both Chevrolet and GMC, two versions were designed; a twin headlight version was offered (for base trims) and a quad headlight version for all upgraded trims (and non-fleet Blazers and Suburbans).
-In another nomenclature change, the R/V series adopted the 2500/3500 series payload series for both GMC and Chevrolet.
+Trims were almost completely revised for this year.
+Chevrolet replaced the Custom Deluxe with the return of the Cheyenne, while GMC replaced both the standard Sierra and Sierra Classic with the SL and SLE, respectively; both the Chevrolet Scottsdale and GMC High Sierra middle trim levels were eliminated with no direct replacement, and Chevrolet's Silverado trim remained in place.
+The Cheyenne and SL's front fascias featured dual headlamps, while those of the Silverado and SLE featured quad headlamps.
+The 1-ton regular-cab pickup model was discontinued.
+Chevrolet adopted GMC's payload nomenclature, with the R20 and R/V30 being replaced with the R2500 and R/V3500 respectively.
+GMC models no longer used the R/V designations, instead simply being referred to as series 2500/3500 2WD and series 3500 4×4 trucks.
+Though US production of the 1/2-ton R/V pickup had stopped before the 1989 update, a facelifted variant of the 1/2-ton 2WD regular cab model would continue production for the Mexican market as the Chevrolet Cheyenne 2500 (not to be confused with the 2500-series 3/4-ton trucks of the US market).
+This region-exclusive model would be discontinued along with the rest of the Rounded Line trucks in 1991.